 Inaccessible to western travelers until 1992, the Mustang long bore the nickname “forbidden kingdom”.
 Its inhabitants, the Lo-pa, prefer to use the name of the Kingdom of Lo.
 Located at the foot of the Annapurna massif, in the heart of the Himalayas, this region of Tibetan culture is now part of the young Federal Democratic Republic of Nepal and is increasingly opening up to trekking.
-We share with you some experiences and 10 reasons to go trekking at Mustang with Sumire Tours and Travel.
+We share with you some experiences and 10 reasons to go Upper Mustang trek with Sumire Tours and Travel.

 The Mustang, the fertile plain, this is the origin of the name of this region.
 We must say that the contrast between the villages surrounded by fields of barley, mustard, apricot and apple trees and the multicolored desert vastness that surrounds them gives a unique charm to this territory.
 Add a breathtaking view of the Annapurna range and you will already have good reasons to go trekking at Mustang.